The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 During the process of burning fat, the liver produces toxic byproducts called “ketones.”
 Ketones are chemically similar to the isopropyl alcohol found in solvents such as acetone.

 Some of these ketones are excreted in the breath.
 Unfortunately, breath testing devices can be tricked by ketones.
-This is because they don’t always reliably distinguish isopropyl alcohol from ethyl alcohol, the type found in alcoholic drinks.
-This can lead to a falsely high BAC reading on a DUI breath test–and an unfair DUI charge.
+This is because they do not always reliably distinguish isopropyl alcohol from ethyl alcohol, the type found in alcoholic drinks.
+This can lead to a falsely high BAC reading on a breath test.

 “Ketosis” can also produce other symptoms that resemble alcohol-based impairment, such as: